|►||Alumni Employment Profile|

 Many internationally related internships in the development or government fields are unpaid or provide only a small stipend.
 However, there are funding opportunities available if you choose to participate in an unpaid international affairs internship (either domestic or abroad).
 Below are a few resources, but we encourage you to conduct your own search as well.

 Jackson School Career Services oversees the administration of four scholarship funds that provide financial support to unfunded or under-funded internationally-focused internships.
 Below is information regarding each fund, eligibility requirements and the application process.

-Additionally, students may apply for the Wanamaker Scholarship or the Jao Scholarship to support study or internship activity abroad, but these are handled through the main Student Services Office's academic scholarships application.
+Additionally, students may apply for the Wanamaker Scholarship to support study or internship activity abroad, but this is handled through the main Student Services Office's academic scholarships application.

 |What is it for?||Established in 2006 to provide financial assistance to Jackson School students who serve as unpaid interns with organizations in the greater Seattle area in order to gain practical experience in the international field.|